danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 [^history]: Simula, developed in the 1960s by Ole-Johan Dahl and Kristen Nygaard at the Norwegian Computing Center in Oslo, is considered to be the first object-oriented programming language.
 Smalltalk, first developed for educational use at Xerox Corporation's Palo Alto Research Center in the late 1960s and released in 1972, is cited more often.
 For more on the history of object-oriented programming languages, see Ole-Johan Dahl, [The Birth of Object Orientation: the Simula Languages](https://link.springer.com/chapter/10.1007/978-3-540-39993-3_3). *Object-Orientation to Formal Methods*, Owe O., Krogdahl S., Lyche T.Eds. *Lecture Notes in Computer Science*, vol 2635 (Berlin/Heidelberg: Springer, 2004).
 [^Fazi]: Beatrice M. Fazi and Matthew Fuller, "Computational Aesthetics," in Christiane Paul, ed., *A Companion to Digital Art* (Hoboken, NJ: Wiley Blackwell, 2016), 281-296.
 [^Fuller]: Matthew Fuller & Andrew Goffey, "The Obscure Objects of Object Orientation," in Matthew Fuller, ed., *How to be a Geek: Essays on the Culture of Software* (Cambridge, UK: Polity, 2017).
-[^binary]: Limor Fried & Federico Gomez Suarez (n.d).
-"Binary & Data," Khan Academy.
+[^binary]: Limor Fried & Federico Gomez Suarez (n.d), "Binary & Data," Khan Academy.
 Available at https://www.khanacademy.org/computing/computer-science/how-computers-work2/v/khan-academy-and-codeorg-binary-data.
 [^Madsen]: Ole Madsen, Birger Møller-Pedersen, and Kirsten Nygaard, Kristen, "Object-Oriented Programming in the BETA Programming Language,"" (1993), 16-18.
 [^francis]: *ToFu Go!* is freely available on the Apple App store for iPhone and iPad, see https://apps.apple.com/us/app/tofu-go/id441704812.
 [^francis2]: See the interview of Francis Lam in 2012 here: https://www.design-china.org/post/35833433475/francis-lam.